Saadzoi Law

 Just because you meet the eligibility requirements for the ARD program in a particular county does not mean that you should automatically seek ARD.

-A number of factors should be considered by both the you and your lawyer when determining whether to seek admission into an ARD program.
+A number of factors should be considered by both you and your lawyer when determining whether to seek admission into an ARD program.
 These include the particular circumstances of your violation and DUI arrest, as well as the importance of avoiding jail time.

 Also you have to consider your prior record and your personal circumstances and situation.
 The decision whether to seek admission into an ARD program is ultimately yours, and that decision should only be made after your lawyer has fully informed you of the options available and the consequences of each.